ayse-bayrak/simple-banking/README.md

 This application follows the SOLID design principles, which promote best practices in object-oriented programming and enhance code maintainability, flexibility, and readability.

 - **Single Responsibility Principle (SRP):**
 - Each class in the application has a single responsibility.
 For example, the BankAccount class manages account details, while the TransactionService handles transaction operations.
-- This separation ensures that changes in one area do not affect others.

 - **Open/Closed Principle (OCP):**
 - The application is designed to be open for extension but closed for modification.
 New transaction types can be added through inheritance without altering existing code.
-- This allows the application to grow without impacting its stability.

 - **Liskov Substitution Principle (LSP):**
 - Subtypes can be used interchangeably with their base types without affecting the functionality of the application.